rajatsaini736/microservices1/README.md

 -> Docker & Docker-Compose

--> NGINX & Reverse Proxy as an API Gateway
+-> NGINX & Reverse Proxy as an API Gateway with Load Balancing ( 4 Algos )